LeonSEPY/BioInformatic/README.md

-# Project 02: Transcription and Translation
+# Project 03: Pattern Count

-Transcribes a DNA sequence to RNA and translates it into a protein using Biopython.
+Counts how many times a user-defined pattern appears in the DNA sequence.